 And I thought, “Well, that solves it.”
 You know, I don’t want to go through a hassle, so I’m not going to do that.
 And I told her, “Okay, I’ll make sure that procurement folks get it and figure it out.”

 And then it sat there for a while longer, and I finally thought, maybe I’ll call procurement, tell them the story, and then bring the chair home.

 So I called Jeanne Hoffman, who was taking care of all the restoration, and I said, “Listen, this is a weird thing.
 My grandpa used to work in this building.
 I have his chair.
 Um, and I was thinking, could I do paperwork or whatever to take it home.”

 And she said, “Was your grandfather Judge Doyle?”

 And I said, “Yes.”

-And she said, “We’ve been looking for that chair for three months.
-[LAUGHTER, ONGOING IN BACKGROUND] That is a crucial part of the restoration of the courtroom.
+And she said, “We’ve been looking for that chair for three months. (laughing) That is a crucial part of the restoration of the courtroom.
 You cannot keep that chair.
 How did you get it, who in the world would have stolen this chair?”

 INTERVIEWER: That’s a great story.